SchwabTiago/SchwabTiago/README.md

 ## Hi, I'm Tiago Schwab

-Computer Technician with junior-level experience in Javascript and Rust.
+Computer Technician with junior-level experience in networking and JavaScript.

 ## Languages